Bedouine

-Azniv Korkejian, known by her stage name Bedouine (born July 16), is a Syrian-American musician.
+Azniv Korkejian, known by her stage name Bedouine (born July 16, 1985), is a Syrian-American musician.
 She has lived in a number of cities and countries, including Saudi Arabia, Houston, Syria, and Boston.

 History

 Early life

-Korkejian was born in Aleppo, Syria, her family moved to Saudi Arabia where they lived until she was ten.
+Korkejian was born in Aleppo, Syria.
+Her family moved to Saudi Arabia where they lived until she was ten.
 Her family is Armenian.
 She was educated at an American school in Saudi Arabia and was exposed to the music of MTV as well as traditional Armenian and Arabic music.
 The family moved to the US after winning a green card lottery and lived first in Massachusetts and then later in Houston, Texas, where she went to high school.
 She studied sound design in Savannah, Georgia.
-She lives in Los Angeles, California.
+She lives in Los Angeles.